vutuanhungkkk/ALU-on-DE10/README.md

 PART 1: FPGA IMPLEMENTATION

--Designed a decoder for the PS2 keyboard to process user inputs
+- Designed a decoder for the PS2 keyboard to process user inputs

--Implemented an Arithmetic Logic Unit (ALU) on the FPGA to perform corresponding operations based on user inputs
+- Implemented an Arithmetic Logic Unit (ALU) on the FPGA to perform corresponding operations based on user inputs

--The FPGA processes the keyboard inputs and performs the desired operations using the ALU
+- The FPGA processes the keyboard inputs and performs the desired operations using the ALU

 PART 2: FPGA - HPS COMMUNICATION AND LCD DISPLAY

--Established communication between the FPGA and the Hard Processor System (HPS) on the Altera DE10 Standard board
+- Established communication between the FPGA and the Hard Processor System (HPS) on the Altera DE10 Standard board

--Used the HPS to control an LCD screen and display the keyboard inputs and results of the operations performed by the FPGA
+- Used the HPS to control an LCD screen and display the keyboard inputs and results of the operations performed by the FPGA

--The LCD screen displays the user inputs and the corresponding results, providing a visual interface for the SOC
+- The LCD screen displays the user inputs and the corresponding results, providing a visual interface for the SOC

 KEY COMPONENTS:

--PS2 Keyboard: used for user input
+- PS2 Keyboard: used for user input

--Altera DE10 Standard Board: provides the FPGA and HPS for SOC implementation
+- Altera DE10 Standard Board: provides the FPGA and HPS for SOC implementation

--FPGA: implements the keyboard decoder and ALU
+- FPGA: implements the keyboard decoder and ALU

--HPS: controls the LCD screen and communicates with the FPGA
+- HPS: controls the LCD screen and communicates with the FPGA

--LCD Screen: displays user inputs and results of operations
+- LCD Screen: displays user inputs and results of operations

 SYSTEM WORK FLOW:

--User inputs data using the PS2 keyboard
+- User inputs data using the PS2 keyboard

--The FPGA decodes the keyboard inputs and processes them using the ALU
+- The FPGA decodes the keyboard inputs and processes them using the ALU

--The FPGA sends the processed data to the HPS
+- The FPGA sends the processed data to the HPS

--The HPS receives the data and controls the LCD screen to display the user inputs and results of operations
+- The HPS receives the data and controls the LCD screen to display the user inputs and results of operations

--The LCD screen displays the desired information, providing a visual interface for the SOC
+- The LCD screen displays the desired information, providing a visual interface for the SOC